tremho/docholiday/docs/directives.md

 `// ##DH-ON` or
 `// ##DH-ON Resume documentation parsing`

+_Using directives to avoid parsing errors_:
 Some declarations may be mistaken for other types of entities by the parser and thus generate incorrect or garbled stub output.

 For example, this code defines some HTML markup as a string.
-However, the notation confuses the _Doc-Holiday_ parser, so it is surrounded with // ##DH-OFF and // ##DH-ON directives to exclude it from the parser.
+However, the html notation confuses the _Doc-Holiday_ parser, so it is surrounded with // ##DH-OFF and // ##DH-ON directives to exclude it from parsing.

 ```typescript
 // ##DH-OFF
 const markup = `<span style="float:right; margin-top:-15px; font-size:smaller; color:darkred;">${content}</span>`